jamesdordoy/laravel-vue-datatable/README.md

 | `transform` | Function | () => {} | (optional) Function to parse to manipulate the result. e.g. add currency symbol |
 | `classes` | Object | {} | (optional) Component classes to parse |
 | `meta` | Object | {} | (optional) Additional values that are parsed to component |

+## Reloading the table manually

+If updates have been made to your dataset and you need to reload the table, you can attach a [ref](https://vuejs.org/v2/api/#vm-refs) to the table.
+Once the Vue.JS reference is attached, you are able to access the underlining methods of the component including the getData method.

+Alternatively, if you have custom filters applied and you would prefered they are retained, any adjustment to the url the table uses as a prop will reload the table.

 ## Further Examples